Aluminum frame and brace scaffolding assembled on a commercial building exterior – Scaffold Exchange

 OSHA Compliance & Safety Standards

-Aluminum frame and brace scaffolding used on U.S. job sites must comply with OSHA standard 29 CFR 1926.451.
-The lighter weight of aluminum components does not reduce the safety requirements — all guardrail, mid-rail, toe board, and base plate requirements apply equally to aluminum systems.
-Always verify the load rating of your aluminum frames before use.
+Aluminum frame and brace scaffolding used on U.S. job sites must comply with OSHA standard 29 CFR 1926.451, which governs all supported scaffold systems.
+The lighter weight of aluminum components does not reduce safety requirements — all guardrail, mid-rail, toe board, and base plate requirements apply equally to aluminum systems.
+Always verify the load rating of your aluminum frames before use and confirm the system is rated for the intended number of workers and materials.

 • Guardrails on all open sides and ends above 10 feet